FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/mcm.md

 Now, *save your game*.
 Then *load that save.*

+A popup will appear from SexLab - Sexual Fame talking about a consistence check of Papyrus location storage failing.
+This popup can be safely ignored, the issue will be resolved in a moment by MCM Recorder.

 Once again, text will appear in the top left hand corner of the screen. **Wait for all text to disappear from the top left before proceeding.**

 Now, go into the MCM and find MCM Recorder.